 While the butter is melting, take the opportunity to sear the steak’s sides quickly.

-Note: In our experience, it took roughly 5-7 minutes to cook a 1.5-inch thick porterhouse steak to reach an internal temperature of 110°F. However, various factors can influence the cooking time, so your experience might differ.
+Note: In my experience, it took roughly 5-7 minutes to cook a 1.5-inch thick porterhouse steak to reach an internal temperature of 100°F. However, various factors can influence the cooking time, so your experience might differ.
 Always use a reliable instant-read thermometer for monitoring your steak’s temperature.
 If you don’t own one, consider purchasing; it’s a worthwhile investment.

 Step 4: Baste the Porterhouse Steak with Butter

 Tilt the pan to collect the melted butter, lightly seared garlic, and herbs at its bottom edge.
 Then, baste the steak with the butter consistently for 30 to 60 seconds on each side using a spoon.
-Afterward, check the steak’s temperature and continue cooking until it’s 10°F to 15°F below your desired doneness, and then remove it from the pan.
+Afterward, check the steak’s temperature and continue cooking until it’s 15°F to 20°F below your desired doneness, and then remove it from the pan.

-Note: We aimed for medium-rare for this recipe, so we took the steak out at approximately 120°F. Remember that the steak’s temperature will rise by as much as 10°F due to carryover cooking once removed from the pan.
+Note: I aimed for medium-rare for this recipe, so I took the steak out at approximately 115°F. Remember that the steak’s temperature will rise by as much as 15-20°F due to carryover cooking once removed from the pan.
 That’s why removing the steak at the right moment and allowing it to rest is crucial.

 Step 5: Let the Porterhouse Steak Rest